James Walker (surveyor general): Early life

-He was born at Cannanore, India, the son of John Walker of the Madras civil service and educated privately in Wales and at the military college of the East India Company in Addiscombe, Surrey.
+Walker was born at Cannanore, India, the son of John Walker of the Madras civil service and educated privately in Wales and at the military college of the East India Company in Addiscombe, Surrey.

 Military career

-In 1844 he was commissioned as a second lieutenant in the Bombay Engineers and in 1846 sent to Sindh, India as an executive engineer at Sakkar.
+In 1844 Walker was commissioned as a second lieutenant in the Bombay Engineers and in 1846 sent to Sindh, India as an executive engineer at Sakkar.
 In 1848 he was appointed an assistant field engineer in the Bombay column, under Brigadier-General Sir Henry Dundas, sent from Bombay to co-operate with Lord Gough's army in the Second Anglo-Sikh War.
 At the battle of Gujrat he was in command of a detachment of sappers attached to the Bombay horse artillery, and he took part under Sir Walter Gilbert in the pursuit of the Sikhs and Afghans.

 After the subsequent annexation of the Punjab, he was employed from 1849 to 1853 in making a military reconnaissance of the northern-west frontier from Peshawar to Dera Ismail Khan.
 He took part at the end of 1849 in the attacks on Suggao, Pali, and Zarmandi under Colonel Bradshaw, and was mentioned in his despatches for the skill and ability with which he had bridged the rapid Kabul River.
 In 1850 he served under Sir Charles Napier in the expedition against the Afridis of the Kohat Pass, and in 1852 under Sir Colin Campbell in the operation against the Utman Khels, where his men bridged the swift Swat River.
 In 1853 he served under Colonel Boileau in his expedition against the Bori Afridis.
 On the completion of the military survey of the Peshawar frontier he was promoted to lieutenant.

 On the outbreak of the Indian mutiny in 1857, Walker accompanied Brigadier-general (later Sir) Neville Chamberlain to Delhi, where he was appointed a field-engineer.
 On 14 July he was directed to blow in the gate of a serai occupied in force by the enemy, which he achieved by firing a musket into the attached gunpowder, exploding it and blowing in the gate, enabling the besiegers to charge in and rout the enemy.
 Walker himself was severely wounded by a bullet in the left thigh, and, whilst recovering from the wound, sustained an attack of cholera.
 He was promoted to captain in 1857.

 When recovered he resumed work on the Indus survey, which was completed in 1860, and he was afterwards employed in the Jogi Tila meridional series.
 In 1860 he again served under Sir Neville Chamberlain in the expedition against the Mahsud Waziris, and was present at the attack of the Barara Tanai.